scrawler-labs/.github/profile/README.md

 </div>

 ## Introduction
-Scrawler labs was started in 2021 to create a internal framework for our projects, at start of 2022 we decided to start work on Scrawler 3 and make it completely open source.
+Scrawler labs was started in 2021 to create a internal framework for our projects, at start of 2022 we decided to start work on modular version Scrawler and make it completely open source.

 ## Mission
 Mission of Scarawler Framework : To create a low code and high speed framework for php, our effors is to build a async and high speed framework based on [open swoole](https://openswoole.com) to complete this effort we have started with creating swoole compatible and async components.

+## Framework
+- [Scrawler MVC](https://github.com/scrawler-labs/mvc) - MVC starter template with all required modules wired
+- [Scrawler App](https://github.com/scrawler-labs/app) - The core app module works as router and container (utilizes scrawler/router and PhpDI)
+- [Scrawler Http Foundation](https://github.com/scrawler-labs/http) - Http foundation of Scrawler framework , wrapper upon Symfony Http foundation with added features
+- [Scrawler Database](https://github.com/scrawler-labs/database) - Integration of Arca Orm for Scrawler framework
+- [Scrawler Blade](https://github.com/scrawler-labs/blade) - Blade Integration for Scrawler, Based on BladeOne
+- [Exception](https://github.com/scrawler-labs/exception) - Whoops integration for Scrawler

 ## Components
 - [Scrawler Router](https://github.com/scrawler-labs/router) - A Fully Automatic RESTful PHP Router